-- We believe that it is essential to add a subparagraph that addresses the need to ensure that the criteria adopted on jurisdiction inhibits the use of the argument of forum non conveniens: States whether home or host of an TNC cannot apply the doctrine of forum - For the purpose of this instrument, extraterritorial obligations encompass: a. obligations relating to the acts and omissions of a State, within or beyond its territory, that affect the enjoyment of human rights outside of that State's territory owing to the home states' failure to regulate and control its TNCs; and b. obligations set out in the Charter of the United Nations and human rights instruments to take action, separately and jointly through international cooperation, to ensure compliance with the provisions of this Treaty.
+- We believe that it is essential to add a subparagraph that addresses the need to ensure that the criteria adopted on jurisdiction inhibits the use of the argument of forum non conveniens: States whether home or host of an TNC cannot apply the doctrine of forum non conveniens when invoking a human rights violation committed by a TNC.
+A State party, whether of origin or host, to a TNC shall allow affected communities and persons to institute legal proceedings before its courts if they so wish.
+States parties shall ensure that civil society organizations have access to the courts on behalf of the affected individuals and communities in such cases. - 6 For the purpose of this instrument, extraterritorial obligations encompass: a. obligations relating to the acts and omissions of a State, within or beyond its territory, that affect the enjoyment of human rights outside of that State's territory owing to the home states' failure to regulate and control its TNCs; and b. obligations set out in the Charter of the United Nations and human rights instruments to take action, separately and jointly through international cooperation, to ensure compliance with the provisions of this Treaty.